-- 19 It shall be the responsibility of students to familiarise themselves with the assessment regulations and with the examination and coursework submission timetables to ascertain when opportunities for assessment arise. - 20 It shall be the responsibility of students to submit work for assessment by the specified deadlines and to attend examinations, normally at the earliest opportunity offered in respect of both categories.
-Coursework should be submitted by the published deadline but a student may also submit a first assessment within 10 working days of the published deadline (i.e the late coursework deadline) for a penalised mark.
+- It shall be the responsibility of students to familiarise themselves with the assessment regulations and with the examination and coursework submission timetables to ascertain when opportunities for assessment arise. - It shall be the responsibility of students to submit work for assessment by the specified deadlines and to attend examinations, normally at the earliest opportunity offered in respect of both categories.
+Coursework should be submitted by the published deadline but a student may also submit a first assessment up to two weeks after this date (i.e the late coursework deadline2) for a penalised mark.
 Where a first assessment is submitted by the late coursework deadline it shall be marked and recorded as a valid submission.
 Where a student does not have valid mitigating circumstances the module outcome is determined as follows:

-ii) the student has obtained a mark of at least 25% in the module and submitted the final component of assessment for the module.
+1 An undergraduate module is deemed to be completed where the student has passed the module on aggregate or has obtained a mark of at least 25% in the module.